kmikl/open-zt703/Documentation/Installation.md

 - the meter reboots, when finished
 - having no firmware installed, SPI flash checksum failed will be displayed
 - now the meters internal filesystem will be available over USB
-- copy the file OPNZT703.UPD to the UPDATE folder
+- copy the file OPNZT703.UPD into the UPDATE folder
 - when finished press the PWR button, the meter will reboot
 - the new firmware will be checked and written to flash
 - when finished, the meter will reboot into the new firmware